-Because the executive summary will be one of the first things a reviewer reads, make sure that it persuades her to continue reading your grant proposal and then delivers, quickly, the basics of what you are asking for.
+Because the executive summary (sometimes called an "abstract') will be one of the first things a reviewer reads, make sure that it persuades her to continue reading your grant proposal and then delivers, quickly, the basics of what you are asking for.

 After the cover letter, which first makes the connection between the funder's interests and your grant proposal, the summary may be the hardest part of the proposal to write because it demands both completeness and brevity.

-You must explain the main points of the entire proposal as simply as possible.
-At the same time, you must make it interesting to read, so that your proposal will stand out from all the others a reviewer might see on a typical day.
+Explain the main points of the entire proposal as simply as possible.
+At the same time, make it enjoyable to read, so that your proposal will stand out from all the others a reviewer might see on a typical day.
 Be sure to avoid common mistakes like focusing more on problems than solutions.

 Laser Focus on These Points

-- Identify the key points in each section of your proposal and include only those points in the summary.
+- Identify the critical points in each section of your proposal and include only those points in the summary.

 - Highlight the key points that you know are important to the funder.
 Which ones match the funder's interests?